puzzle/prawn-markup/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/52a462f9d65e33352d4e/maintainability)](https://codeclimate.com/github/puzzle/prawn-markup/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/52a462f9d65e33352d4e/test_coverage)](https://codeclimate.com/github/puzzle/prawn-markup/test_coverage)

 Adds simple HTML snippets into [Prawn](http://prawnpdf.org)-generated PDFs.
-No CSS is supported, all elements are layouted vertically with basic styling options.
+All elements are layouted vertically using Prawn's formatting options.
 A major use case for this gem is to include WYSIWYG-generated HTML parts into server-generated PDF documents.

 This gem does not and will never convert entire HTML + CSS pages to PDF.
 Use [wkhtmltopdf](https://wkhtmltopdf.org/) for that.
+Have a look at the details of the [Supported HTML](#supported-html).

 ## Installation